nkishore2210/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
-Get the two lists from the user

 ### Step 2:
-Get the value from the user for the number of rotation

 ### Step 3:
-Using the slicing concept rotate the list

 ### Step 4:
-Print the values
-### Step 5:
-End the program

 ## Program:
 ```
 #Program to circulate N values.